How to Win the Holidays, Part One

 Hang up a festive wreath (or two).
 Guests always appreciate little decorative details, but it can get expensive to buy a festive wreath for every room.
 Luckily, there are plenty of great DIY wreath instructions out there, like this adorable option from our friends at Hello Glow.
 Who knew decking the halls could be so easy?

 Wash your guest towels.
 As the holiday season draws near, make sure to wash and fold plenty of towels, washcloths, and wraps, placing them in a convenient spot for your guests.
 For an extra thoughtful touch, add a few drops of lavender or peppermint essential oil to wool dryer balls while doing the laundry.

 Lay out some blankets.
 Guests always appreciate a warm and cozy atmosphere.
 By layering some beautiful winter blankets and throws on the guest bed, you’ll save them the trip to ask you for more covers.

 Create a device charging & WiFi station.
 Everyone appreciates having the WiFi password and a working plug as soon as possible.
 Make it easy for your guests to find these items and they’ll thank you for it.

 Need help with the post-holiday cleanup?
-Stay tuned for Part Two of this series to learn how to deal with the holiday aftermath.
+Read Part Two of this series to learn how to deal with the holiday aftermath.